Google releases the final Android O developer preview

 New Funny or Die series, The Real Stephen Blatt, streams exclusively on Amazon Prime Video

 Google today launched the fourth and final developer preview of Android O, the latest version of its mobile operating system.
-As expected, there are no major changes in this release and according to Google, the launch of Android O remains on track for later this summer.
+As expected, there are no major changes in this release and, according to Google, the launch of Android O remains on track for later this summer.
 There’s still some time left before the official end of the summer (that’s September 22, in case you wondered), but given that Android Nougat was on a very similar schedule, I expect we’ll see a final release in August.

-The final APIs for Android O already arrived with the third preview release, so today’s update is all about incremental updates and stability.
-All of the major Android SDKs, tools and the Android Emulator will get minor version bumps in the next few days and the Android Support Library (version 26.0.0) is now considered stable, but like before, the focus here is on making sure that developers can test their apps before the final version rolls out to users.
+The final APIs for Android O arrived with the third preview release, so today’s update is all about incremental updates and stability.
+All of the major Android SDKs, tools and the Android Emulator will get minor version bumps in the next few days and the Android Support Library (version 26.0.0) is now considered stable, but, like before, the focus here is on making sure that developers can test their apps before the final version rolls out to users.

 For users and developers, the new version of Android brings better notifications support across the OS, picture-in-picture support, autofill and more.
-There are also new features that are meant to optimize your phone’s battery.
+There also are new features that are meant to optimize your phone’s battery.
 While none of the changes are revolutionary, Android developers should probably test their apps on Android O as soon as possible (even if they don’t plan to support the new features).
-To do so, they should also update to the latest version of Android Studio, Google’s IDE for writing Android apps.
+To do so, they also should update to the latest version of Android Studio, Google’s IDE for writing Android apps.

 The Google Play store is now also open for apps that are compiled against the latest API.